On the Job Training / Experience | Peers Teaching Peers | Team Building | Project Management | Customer Support Experience | Student Computer Club

 In this second year of Cisco Networking, you will gain additional knowledge and experience in preparation of CCNA/CCENT certifications.

-Prerequisite: Minimum C average in Networking 1 is required.
+Prerequisite: Successful Completion of Networking 1 is required.

 Technical Certification Attainable: CCNA (Cisco Certified Networking Associate)

 Computer Technician Practicum

 Do you think you have a clear understanding of building and repairing a computer or designing and maintaining a network from your earlier computer classes?
 If so, put that knowledge into action as you apply your knowledge and skills to a variety of settings and problems.
 Apply with current CT instructor for entry into this class for next year.